benroberson/FlapPy-Bird/README.md

 or py flappy.py [integer 1 to 4]
 to demo different levels of training from past experiments.

-It plays autonomously - but you can optionally press space to control it manually.
+It plays fully autonomously - but you can optionally press space to control it manually.